nkavadias/nkavadias.github.io/_posts/24-07-25-MXMaven.md

 - **REJECT**: Rejects emails failing SPF and DKIM checks.
 Recommended for high-security domains.
 - **QUARANTINE**: Marks emails failing checks as suspicious, placing them in quarantine or spam.

-DMARC also supports reporting back to the domain owner about authentication results.
-MXMaven stores this part of the record in the DMARCRecord table.
+MXMaven reports on the DMARC policy.

 ## 255-Character Limit on DNS TXT Strings

 According to [RFC 1035 section 2.3.4](https://datatracker.ietf.org/doc/html/rfc1035#section-2.3.4), a single DNS TXT record string cannot exceed 255 bytes.
 Longer records must be divided into multiple strings, each within the 255-byte limit.
 While some providers like Google and Microsoft may accept longer records, exceeding this limit can cause authentication failures and email delivery issues.

-MXMaven checks if TXT records comply with this limit and stores the results in the SPFRecord and DMARCRecord tables.
+MXMaven checks if TXT records comply with this limit.

 [^1]: [Reed, J.A. and Reed, J.C., 2020.
 Potential Email Compromise via Dangling DNS MX.](https://www.dnsinstitute.com/research/dangling-mx/dangling-mx-202007.pdf)